oidc-sweden/specifications/swedish-oidc-attribute-specification.md

 <a name="introduction"></a>
 ## 1. Introduction

-This specification aims to provide definitions of a common set of attributes (claims) that may be used by Swedish OAuth2 and OpenID Connect providers and clients.
+This specification aims to provide definitions of a common set of attributes (claims) that may be used by Swedish OpenID Connect providers and clients.
 The goal is to facilitate interoperability by supplying definitions for attributes that are commonly used independently of the sector of operation.

 Special purpose attributes, such as the healthcare specific attributes defined in \[[Sambi.AttrSpec](#sambi-attrspec)\], are not covered by this specification.
 However, this specification may serve as the base line for more sector specific attribute specifications, and in that way ensure that common attributes do not have several different representations (as is the case for the different SAML attribute specifications in use today).

+<a name="requirements-notation-and-conventions"></a>
+### 1.1.
+Requirements Notation and Conventions

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” are to be interpreted as described in \[[RFC2119](#rfc2119)\].

+These keywords are capitalized when used to unambiguously specify requirements over protocol features and behavior that affect the interoperability and security of implementations.
+When these words are not capitalized, they are meant in their natural-language sense.

 <a name="attributes-and-claims"></a>
 ## 2. Attributes and Claims